-- 57. The Director-General shall- - if he is satisfied that a recorded licence contract has expired or been terminated, record that fact in the register upon a request in writing to that effect signed by or on behalf of the parties thereto; - (2) record in the register the expiry, termination or invalidation of a licence contract under any provision of this Part.
+Expiry termination 57.
+The Director-General shall or invalidation of licence contract.
+(1) if he is satisfied that a recorded licence contract has expired or been terminated, record that fact in the register upon a request in writing to that effect signed by or on behalf of the parties thereto ;

+(2) record in the register the expiry, termination or invalidation of a licence contract under any provision of this Part.